boomfish/aws-baseline/main-account-stacks/README.md

 Following a short summary for each stack.
 For individual documentation on each stack please consult the `README.md` in each of the stack directories.

-* `00-stack-set-admin-role`: Roles to allow CloudFormation to deploy stacks to subaccounts
+* `00-stack-set-admin-role`: Roles to allow CloudFormation to deploy stacks to subaccounts.
+[00-stack-set-admin-role README](./00-stack-set-admin-role/README.md)
-* `01-config`: AWS Config aggregator for the organization
+* `01-config`: AWS Config aggregator for the organization.
+[01-config README](./01-config/README.md)
-* `02-budget`: Account Budget with MaxBudget set and alerts sent to Account Email by default
+* `02-budget`: Account Budget with MaxBudget set and alerts sent to Account Email by default.
+[02-budget README](./02-budget/README.md)
-* `03-iam-groups-roles`: IAM groups and roles to manage access to the main account
+* `03-iam-groups-roles`: IAM groups and roles to manage access to the main account.[03-iam-groups-roles README](./03-iam-groups-roles/README.md)
-* `04-service-control-policies`: Service Control Policies deployed as a StackSet
+* `04-service-control-policies`: Service Control Policies deployed as a StackSet.
+[04-service-control-policies README](./04-service-control-policies/README.md)
 * `05-validate-stack-set-deployments`: Validates deployed StackSet instances against the tags set on the StackSets.
 Records AWS Config Evaluations to see missing StackSet Instances.
+[05-validate-stack-set-deployments README](./05-validate-stack-set-deployments/README.md)

 ## Excluding Stacks